 |4. sem||IS-501-1 Master Thesis in Information Systems 30 sp|

-The course that will be given depends on available teaching resources.
-More info will be given authumn 2018.
-Students can also apply for SV-420 UiA CoCreation - OpenLab and get this approved as an elective cource in addition to the study program.
-It requires that students that will also take SV-420 will take part as normal in the Master Information program.
+The course offer depends on available teaching resources.
+More info will be given at the start of each semester.
+Students can also apply for SV-420 UiA CoCreation - OpenLab and get this approved as an elective course in addition to what is required in the programme.